Zelimkhan Khangoshvili: Trial and verdict of Krasikov

+Krasikov's legal fees were paid by Pravfond, a Kremlin-linked legal defence foundation.

 Diplomatic repercussions

 On 4 December 2019, the German Federal Foreign Office accused Russia of refusing to cooperate in the investigation of the Khangoshvili murder and expelled two Russian foreign office diplomatic employees working in Berlin.
 An official request for assistance in the case was submitted to Russia two days after the expulsion.
 In response, Russia expelled two German diplomats on 12 December.

 On 10 August 2020, the Slovak Foreign Ministry announced that three diplomats from the Russian embassy in Bratislava were to be expelled from the country by 13 August.
 Slovak authorities noted information provided by Slovak intelligence services that "[the diplomats'] activities were in contradiction with the Vienna convention on diplomatic relations," according to a Slovak foreign ministry spokesman.
 He also added that "there had been an abuse of visas issued at the Slovak general consulate in St Petersburg, and in this connection a serious crime was committed on the territory of another EU and NATO member state".

 In December 2021, two Russian diplomats were expelled after a Berlin court determined that the murder was a state-ordered killing.
 Foreign Minister Annalena Baerbock called the murder a “grave breach of German law and the sovereignty of the Federal Republic of Germany” and summoned Russia’s ambassador in Berlin to discuss the court’s conclusion.

 At the end of July 2022, Russia demanded the release of imprisoned Russians in exchange for the release of two imprisoned US citizens.
-According to CNN, the Russian government demanded the release of Russian arms dealer Viktor Bout, who had served 10 years of a 25-year federal prison sentence in the United States, and the convicted Russian assassin of Khangoshvili, Vadim Krasikov, who was serving a life sentence in Germany.
+According to CNN, the Russian government demanded the release of Russian arms dealer Viktor Bout, who had served 10 years of a 25-year federal prison sentence in the United States, and the convicted Russian assassin of Khangoshvili, Vadim Krasikov, who was serving a life sentence in Germany until the 2024 Russian prisoner exchange.
 The US requested the release of US basketball player Brittney Griner, imprisoned in Russia on minor drug charges and former US Marine Paul Whelan, serving 16 years in Russia for espionage.
 In July 2022, US Secretary of State Antony Blinken called Sergei Lavrov for the first time since the start of Russia’s invasion of Ukraine.
 Blinken made an offer from the US to secure the release of Griner and Whelan.
 In December 2022, Griner was exchanged for Bout.
-According to the German television news programme Tagesschau, it is unlikely that Krasikov will be returned to Russia.
+According to the German television news programme Tagesschau, it was then unlikely that Krasikov would be returned to Russia.